1. Is Swing thread-safe?

 Array List does not define the increment size.
 Vector defines the increment size.

 Array List can only use Iterator for traversing an Array List.
-Except Hashtable, Vector is the only other class which uses both Enumeration and Iterator.10.
-What are the differences between constructor injection and setter injection ?_text]Answer:
+Except for Hashtable, Vector is the only other class which uses both Enumeration and Iterator.

 No. Constructor Injection Setter Injection